kblood86/Pandas_Challenge/README.md

 # Pandas_Challenge
-Analysis of school district data
+Analysis of School District Data
 This program analyzes standardized test results across a school district.
 The records include the every student's math and reading scores, as well as various information on the schools they attend.
 Passing grades are anything over 70 (C-)

 District Summary